ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntry.md

 RePushTimer: Pre-generated repeat timer for repeated notifications pushed by messages that contain Prompts that must be completed.

+## signal RequestNotificationWithText(notification_text):
+notification_text is a String.

+Emitted whenever a ConversationEntry wants the TextMessageAppSlate to send a notification, usually recieved by the textMessageAppSlate itself.
+Because the TextMessageAppSlate handles the actual notification signal (since it's an Appslate) the only thing the ConversationEntry needs to provide is the text of the notification.

 ## func create_conversation_slate():
 Instances the ConversationAppSlate into _convo_slate_, adds it to the node tree, and starts it.
 Other setup that needs to happen with the _convo_slate_ should be done here.
 Oh, and this is the method to call when the _convo_slate_ should be shown.
 Keep in mind that _convo_slate_ needs to be added to the tree first, before its initialized, to make sure all of its subnodes initialize